DanielKeep/rust-recurrence/practical-intro-to-macros.md

 # }
 ```

+> **Aside**: You might be wondering if we could reverse the order of these rules.
+In this particular case, *yes*, but the macro system can sometimes be picky about what it is and is not willing to recover from.
+If you ever find yourself with a multi-rule macro that you *swear* should work, but gives you errors about unexpected tokens, try changing the order of the rules.

 Hopefully, you can see the pattern here.
 We can always reduce the list of expressions by matching one expression, followed by zero or more expressions, expanding that into 1 + a count.

 ```rust